 To the give students practical insight into the running of commercial activities in aquaculture and into key methods in aquaculture research, as well as a working knowledge of central aspects of the management, organization and regulation of the aquaculture industry in Norway.

 Compulsory Assignments and Attendance

-- Compulsory work placement (15 days) + work placement report.
+- Compulsory work placement (15 days) + work placement report and presentation.

 - Compulsory written assignments (3 assignments) covering the regulation and management part of the course.

 Approved compulsory activities are valied for 6 semesters, including the semester of completion.

 The grading scale used is A to F. Grade A is the highest passing grade, grade F is a fail.